 - IMS 8v40 Seminar in International Business

-- MAS 8v42 Seminar in Organizational Behavior
+- MAS 8v42 Seminar Series in Management Science – Organizational Behavior

-- MAS 8v51 Seminar in Strategic Management
+- MAS 8v51 Seminar Series in Management Science – Strategic Management

 - OB 7300 Organization Theory